A Sip of Summer and Americana Culture with Art in the Age Craft Spirits

 For a summer nightcap to swig around the campfire, Root is best when mixed with rye whiskey for a Root & Rye Old Fashioned.
 Root is derived from an 18th century folk recipe that later inspired the root beer we know today.
 Then there's Snap.
 The spirit is a sweet and spicy yet buttery alcoholic interpretation of "Lebkuchen," or the Pennsylvania Dutch ginger snap.
 Pair with ginger beer and rum for a sea-worthy sipper.
 Sage is the ideal summer garden party substitute for gin or vodka-based cocktails.
 The spirit is dry and smooth with notes of rosemary and sage, reminicent of Thomas Jefferson's Monticello botanical garden.

 For an easy weekend brunch cocktail, I made the Rosy Madras (pictured) with Rhubarb Tea spirits and ingredients that I already had in stock: orange juice, cranberry juice, and an orange peel to garnish.
 The recipe dates back to the late 1700s when Benjamin Franklin first brought the herbaceous rhubarb to the States.
 So there you have it-- a delicious organic spirit for every occasion this summer and a little American history while you're at it.

 Art in the Age Craft Spirits

 Disclaimer: Art in the Age Craft Spirits graciously provided The Paper Airplane with samples to review.
 I received no further compensation and, as always, all opinions are my own.
-The goal of The Paper Airplane is to share the best of the best in travel experiences, products, food and entertainment.
-If it’s reviewed, it’s because the given entity is genuinely awesome.
+The goal of The Paper Airplane is to share the best of the best in travel experiences, food, and products.
+If it’s reviewed, it’s because the given entity is tested and genuinely loved.